» Canada » Prairie Windfields Wind Farm

-Rocky Mountain Power and ABO Wind are proposing to build a wind power project in your area.
-The project named "Prairie Windfields Wind Farm" is planned as a 200 MW facility (with the possibility of an additional 200 MWs of generating capacity) in the RM of Morse near Reed Lake.
+ABO Wind is proposing to build a wind power project in your area.
+The project named "Prairie Windfields Wind Farm" was originally planned in partnership with Rocky Mountain Power, however moving forward will be continued under the sole ownership of ABO Wind.
+The project is planned as a 200 MW facility (with the possibility of an additional 200 MWs of generating capacity) in the RM of Morse near Reed Lake.
 The community will benefit from tax revenues, additional income, job opportunities, and a clean energy supply.